Orcutt, California

-Orcutt is an unincorporated town and census-designated place located in the Santa Maria Valley in Santa Barbara County, California, United States.
-Orcutt is named for William Warren Orcutt, the manager of the Geological, Land and Engineering Departments of the Union Oil Company.
+Orcutt is an unincorporated town in Santa Barbara County, California, United States.
+Located in the Santa Maria Valley, Orcutt is named for William Warren Orcutt, the manager of the Geological, Land and Engineering Departments of the Union Oil Company.

-The population of Orcutt was 28,905 at the 2010 census, up from 28,830 at the 2000 census.
+The population of Orcutt was 32,034 at the 2020 census, up from 28,905 at the 2010 census.
+For statistical purposes, the United States Census Bureau has defined Orcutt as a census-designated place.

 History

 Orcutt is named for William Warren Orcutt, the manager of the Geological, Land and Engineering Departments of the Union Oil Company.
 Known as the “Dean of Petroleum Geologists" Orcutt is credited with discovering fossilized prehistoric animal bones preserved in pools of asphalt on the Hancock Ranch.
 These would be the first of many fossils excavated from the La Brea Tar Pits.
-In commemoration of Orcutt’s initial discovery, paleontologists named the La Brea Coyote in W.W.
-Orcutt’s honor, Canis orcutti.
+In commemoration of Orcutt's initial discovery, paleontologists named the La Brea Coyote in W.W.
+Orcutt's honor, Canis orcutti.